Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 These scripts place the application in a “quiesce” (read-only) state for the duration of the volume snapshot, and then perform an “unquiesce” operation to restore normal read-write activity.
 The Veeam backup platform allows the configuration of these pre/post scripts for each application requiring this approach to ensure Application-Consistent backup execution.

-### High Performance Computing description

-The computational capacity is 14.3PFlops for the Davinci-2 is provided throught the GPUs NVIDIA H200 while 5PFlops for the Davinci-1 that is provided throught the GPU NVIDIA A100.
-Cooling is mixed, air and liquid depending on the technology and density-

-Technology assets:

-- CPU Intel Cascade Lake
-- CPU Intel Sapphire Rapids
-- CPU AMD EPYC Rome
-- CPU AMD EPYC Genoa
-- NVIDIA A100 GPU
-- NVIDIA Grace-Hopper
-- NVIDIA H200 GPU
-- NVIDIA RTX 8000 GPU
-- NVIDIA L40s GPU
-- AMD MI 300 GPU

-The infrastructure is hosted in Italy and managed entirely by internal staff.
-The architecture complies with NIST standards and is ISO27001 certified.
-Information management and protection is guaranteed by international standards and company policies.
-All data and infrastructure are hosted in Italy, with copying, backup, and redundancy systems.

-The virtualization platform used is OpenStack.
-Additional features developed by an internal team have been integrated into this platform.

-The entire application layer is based on Linux operating systems and open source software such as: Openstack, OpenPBS, Slurm.

-A testing system inside allows us to replicate features, so we can apply changes and patches without compromising production.

-### Supply Chain

-In this section you will find the specifications on the supply chain.

-Our network hardware supply chain is based on established enterprise-grade vendors, selected to ensure reliability, scalability, and long-term support across all network layers.
-The model guarantees continuity, certified sourcing, and vendor-backed maintenance.

-#### LAN Network Infrastructure (Switching)

-LAN switching equipment is sourced directly from Hewlett Packard Enterprise (HPE), providing:

-- Enterprise-class switches for access, aggregation, and distribution layers
-- Long-term hardware support and firmware lifecycle management
-- Direct vendor-managed delivery, warranty, and replacement services

-All devices are procured via authorized HPE channels to ensure certified origin and compliance.

-#### Regional and Interregional Backbone Connectivity

-Backbone components and connectivity services are provided by Aruba and Netalia, chosen for their national presence and carrier-grade infrastructure.
-Services include:

-- High-capacity regional and interregional links
-- Redundant paths and resilient transport platforms
-- Compliance with enterprise network standards

-Hardware and services are acquired under framework agreements to ensure continuity and consistent service levels.

-#### Security Appliances (Firewalls)

-Perimeter and internal security appliances are supplied by Check Point and Fortinet, offering:

-- Next-generation firewall platforms (NGFW)
-- Advanced threat prevention, intrusion detection, and VPN capabilities
-- Certified hardware security modules with centralized management

-All appliances are obtained through certified partners, ensuring compliance with vendor specifications, firmware integrity, and security best practices.

 ## List of services

 The following table lists the services included in the *Platform as a Service (PaaS)* category.